Here’s another of my “draft” notes that needs some exapansion and, most importantly, proof.

 Will a bitmap join index help ?
 Answer – NO.

-It creates a virtual column on the facts table, but you can’t collect stats on the virtual column.
-The optimizer won’t use the stats even if you create them, all it will use is the number of distinct keys in the index.
+A bitmap index will produce a virtual column on the facts table, but you can’t collect stats on the virtual column.
+In fact, the optimizer won’t use the stats even if you program them into existence with calls to dbms_stats.set_column_stats(); the only thing the optimizer will use is the number of distinct keys in the index.

 For the optimizer to collect the stats the Oracle developers would have to come up with a new way to collect column stats by reading an index on that column – but it would be useful.

-Possible workaround – don’t do this join, rewrite the query with an IN subquery with a /*+ precompute_subquery */ hint to generate an IN-list at optimisation time.
+Possible workaround – don’t do this join, rewrite the query with an IN subquery with a /*+ precompute_subquery */ hint to make the optimizer generate an IN-list of literals at optimisation time.